astropy/astropy/docs/install.rst

 Prerequisites
 -------------

-You will need a compiler suite and the development headers for Python and Numpy in order to build Astropy.
+You'll need a compiler suite and the development headers for Python and Numpy in order to build Astropy.

-If you are building the latest developer version rather than using a stable release, you will also need `Cython <http://cython.org/>`_ (v0.21 or later) and `jinja2 <http://jinja.pocoo.org/docs/dev/>`_ (v2.7 or later) installed (the released packages have the necessary C files packaged with them, and hence do not require Cython).
+If you're building the latest developer version rather than using a stable release, you will also need `Cython <http://cython.org/>`_ (v0.21 or later) and `jinja2 <http://jinja.pocoo.org/docs/dev/>`_ (v2.7 or later) installed.
+The released packages have the necessary C files packaged with them, and hence do not require Cython.

 Prerequisites for Linux
 -----------------------

-On Linux, using the package manager for your distribution will usually be the easiest route to making sure you have the pre-requisites to build Astropy.
-In order to build from source, you'll need the python development package for your Linux distribution.
+On Linux, using the package manager for your distribution will usually be the easiest route to making sure you have the prerequisites to build Astropy.
+In order to build from source, you'll need the Python development package for your Linux distribution.

 For Debian/Ubuntu::